 Meet Our Artists

-We have artists partaking in our around the island Art Tour from all over the world, 3 of whom were born in the Caribbean.
+We have artists partaking in our around the island Art Tour from all over the world, several of whom were born in the Caribbean.
 The others have come from overseas – some already decades ago – to settle in our balmy bays and paint our vibrant local scenery, taking advantage of the bright Caribbean light.
 The various backgrounds of our artists have created a wonderful palette of styles and techniques which can be enjoyed during our St Martin Art Tour.

 The St Martin Art Tour is a unique opportunity to meet the artist, to admire his or her work (most artists can normally only be visited by appointment) and to buy originals or reproductions if you wish so.